Marin Country Day School

 Reports to Lower School Division Head

-Marin Country Day School seeks a gifted educator who is passionate about teaching first grade students using a rich and rigorous curriculum.
-We seek an educator with a demonstrated background and or interest in cultural competency, curriculum development, technology integration and environmental sustainability.
+Marin Country Day School seeks a gifted educator passionate about teaching music to our youngest elementary students (K-2) using a rich and rigorous curriculum.
+We seek an inspiring music educator with a demonstrated background and or interest in cultural competency, curriculum development, technology integration, and environmental sustainability.
 Also, we seek an educator with the belief in teaching with the interests of the whole child in mind.
-Our approach and philosophy center around collaboration, thoughtful innovation, team building and leveraging diverse and multiple perspectives.
+Our approach and philosophy center around collaboration, thoughtful innovation, team building, and leveraging diverse and multiple perspectives.
+This staff must be prepared to teach both on campus and remotely, depending on county and state directives.

 About Marin Country Day School